JasperKimmel/CPRRhythm/README.md

 - **Questions?** Use [Discussions](https://github.com/jasperkimmel/CPRRhythm/discussions/categories/q-a)
 - **Feature request?** Share in [Discussions](https://github.com/jasperkimmel/CPRRhythm/discussions/categories/ideas)

+> To prevent my support system from beging abused by spammers, getting support requires you to have a GitHub account.

 ## ⚠️ Important Disclaimer

 This app is a training aid.
 Always call emergency services first and use proper CPR training.

 ## ☕ Support Development

-If you find this app helpful, you can [buy me a coffee](https://buymeacoffee.com/jouwusername)!
+If you find this app helpful, you can [buy me a coffee](https://buymeacoffee.com/jouwusername) or [donate via PayPal](https://paypal.me/jasperkimmel)!

 ## 📄 License